prof-rossetti/intro-to-python/exercises/hello-world/local.md

 ## Success Criteria

 Once you see the printed messages in your command-line application, you have succeeded.
 Edit the file (by changing the message or the numbers), save it again, and run it again.
-Repeat this process more time for good measure.
+Repeat this process one more time for good measure.